 It soon became evident that many of the students receiving funds from OPI wanted to continue their educations beyond a bachelor’s degree, giving OPI the chance to assist students at institutions besides West Texas State University.
 When Mr. Morris retired from WTSU in 1974 (by this time serving as the first director of the Student Financial Aid Office), he began further expanding the OPI program, raising money for a new building and moving into the organization’s headquarters where they are still located today at 504 24th Street in Canyon.

 Beginning in the late 1970s, mostly at the request of donors who were seeing the cost of higher education continue to grow, OPI began managing scholarship funds.
-The scholarship division has become a significant portion of the OPI program with approximately 175 funds under OPI's management.
-During the 2013-2014 academic year, more than $850,000 was awarded in scholarships to students attending local institutions like Amarillo College and WTAMU but also higher education institutions as far away as Florida and Hawaii.
+The scholarship division has become a significant portion of the OPI program with approximately 175 funds under OPI’s management.
+During the 2022-2023 academic year, more than $1.3 million was awarded in scholarships to students attending local institutions like Amarillo College and WTAMU but also higher education institutions as far away as Florida and Hawaii.

 In 1983, Mr. Morris and Clifford Baker, one of the first students assisted by OPI, envisioned the concept of the Panhandle-Plains Higher Education Authority (PPHEA).
 Because banks were not interested in providing and servicing loans to such a high risk population as students, a need existed for a secondary market to purchase those loans and take the risk off the bank.
 PPHEA was organized under OPI, and the Guaranteed Student Loan Division was created to provide student-loan related services for those loans purchased by PPHEA.
 That relationship continued until 1999 when the servicing agency was purchased from OPI to create the Panhandle-Plains Student Loan and Management Corporation with Mr. Baker as its president.